 Less than half responded that proof of vaccination should be required for public transportation (43%), businesses (42%), restaurants and bars (40%).

-More than half of the scientists (about 61%) said that the US government is managing the COVID-19 pandemic extremely effectively (20%) or very effectively (41%).
+39% of scientists said that the US government is managing the COVID-19 pandemic very effectively (5%) or somewhat effectively (34%).

 This national survey of scientists and engineers was conducted by Center for Science, Technology and Environmental Policy Studies at Arizona State University.
 The population for the survey represents a random sample of PhD-level faculty in four fields of science.
 Three fields, biology, biochemistry, and civil and environmental engineering, were collected from 61 randomly selected Carnegie-designated Research Extensive and Intensive (R1) universities in the United States (US).
 The final sample included contact information for 1,914 scientists.
 A total of 291 usable responses were obtained, representing an AAPOR response rate (RR4) of 15.7%.